East Slavic name: Early Soviet Union

 During the days of the October Revolution, as part of the campaign to rid Russia of bourgeois culture, there was a drive to invent new, revolutionary names.
-As a result, many Soviet children were given atypical names, often being acronyms/initialisms besides many other names above.
+As a result, many Soviet children were given atypical names, often being acronyms/initialisms.

 Patronymics

-The patronymic name is based on the first name of the father and is written in all legal and identity documents.
-If used with the first name, the patronymic always follows it.
+The patronymic name is based on the given name of the father and is written in all legal and identity documents.
+If used with the given name, the patronymic always follows it; but it is not analogous to an English middle name.

 Usage

 The patronymic name is obligatory when addressing a person of higher social stance and/or on special occasions such as business meetings; for example, when a pupil addresses a teacher, they are obliged to use both first and patronymic names – Марья Ивановна, могу я спросить....
 Not using patronymic names in such situations is considered offensive.

-Addressing a person by patronymic name only is widespread among older generations (more often – "blue collar"-male coworkers) and serves as a display of close relationship based on not only sympathy but also mutual responsibility.
+Addressing a person by patronymic name only is widespread among older generations and serves as a display of close relationship based on not only sympathy but also mutual responsibility.

+In speech patronymics are commonly truncated and it is not considered to be a colloquialism, e.g., written "Ivan Ivanovich" may be pronounced "as is", as well as "Ivan Ivanych".

+In the past of East Slavs, before the introduction of surnames, noble, wealthy, or otherwise respected people were addressed by name plus patronymic, see, e.g., "Yaroslavich"/"Yaroslavna".
+From this custom a number of surnames of West Ruthenian origin was produced, such as Antonovich or Prokopovich, which in their turn derived Polish surnames, such as Antonowicz or Prokopowicz (the Ruthenian origin is recognized by the suffix -wicz: the corresponding native (now archaic) Polish suffix was '-wic': Szymonowic, Klonowic).

+For commoners, when the distinction among people with the same given name was required, a qualifier "son of..." was usually added: "Ивашка, Антонов сын" ("Ivashka, Antonov syn", i.e., 'Ivashka, son of Anton').
+From the latter tradition Russian patronymic surnames ending in "-ov/-ev/yov" originated, in this case, Antonov".